 United Nations Environment Programme (UNEP)

-Mr Jian Liu is the Director of the Science Division, UN Environment Programme.
+Mr Jian Liu is the Director of the Early Warning and Assessment Division, UN Environment Programme.
 Jian Liu has over 30 years of professional experience in science and policy, in the specific domains of ecosystems management, agriculture, environment and climate change at national, regional and global levels, in particular in developing countries.
-Jian holds a doctorate degree in Physical Geography from the Graduate School of Chinese Academy of Sciences, Beijing, China.
+Jian holds a doctoral degree in Physical Geography from the Graduate School of Chinese Academy of Sciences, Beijing, China.
 He was the Director of UN Environment’s International Ecosystem Management Partnership, the first global centre on ecosystem management in the global south, which he established, as the founding director.
 Prior to this appointment, he served as the Chief of UN Environment Programme’s Climate Change Adaptation Unit and the Deputy Secretary of the Intergovernmental Panel on Climate Change (IPCC).
 His earlier posts include Deputy Director-General of the Bureau of Resources and Environment, Chinese Academy of Sciences, Director of the Chinese Ecosystem Research Network, and Manager of Environment Program of the International Centre for Integrated Mountain Development.
 He assumed chairmanship of the World Adaptation Science Programme in July 2018 for a two-year period.

 Christopher Hewitt